 Microsoft released a patch for vulnerability CVE-2020-0601 on January 14, 2020.
 CVE-2020-0601 is a vulnerability that malicious parties can exploit to bypass the validation mechanisms of Windows CryptoAPI.
-This vulnerability allows malicious parties to spoof code-signing certificates to sign malware, making the malware seen as originating from a trusted source.
+This vulnerability allows malicious parties to spoof code-signing certificates to sign malware, which makes the malware seen as originating from a trusted source.
 Alibaba Cloud has synchronized this update to the Windows system update source.
 We recommend that you update the operating system of your ECS instance with the latest patches at your earliest convenience.

 - Vulnerability number: CVE-2020-0601